shwina/still-magic/_en/inclusive.md

         long experience suggests that articulating it clearly and concisely reduces problems caused by have different expectations
     -   You don't expect to have a fire, but every large building or event should have a fire safety plan
 -   Welcomes newcomers specifically, which can help grow your project and encourage user feedback
-    -   Particularly important for people from marginalized groups, who hae probably experienced harassment or unwelcoming behavior before
+    -   Particularly important for people from marginalized groups, who have probably experienced harassment or unwelcoming behavior before
     -   Having a CoC signals that your project is trying to be a better place than YouTube, Twitter, and other cesspools
 -   It delineates responsibilities within the project and provides specific points of contact in case of misconduct or harassment, as well as specifying the process to be followed in these cases